LiLabAtVT/PlantSingleCell/README.md

-# PlantSingleCell
+# Plant Single Cell Analysis Workshop and Mini-hackathon
-For summer training camp for plant single cell analysis at Virginia Tech
+This is the github repository for a summer training camp for plant single cell analysis at Virginia Tech

 ## Day 1 Materials